This page may contain affiliate links. Learn More.

 Sometimes the garden can put out more food than you know what to do with.
 Find ways for using your excess garden produce from your summer garden here.

-Knowing what to do with excess produce from the garden is a great skill to have.
+Knowing what to do with the excess produce from the garden is a great skill to have.
 There are so many things you can do with the extra produce such as canning, dehydrating, freezing, and so much more.
 And finding new recipes to use for your harvest surplus is great too.

 What plants can grow a glut of food that is hard to use up?
 Tomatoes, especially determinate varieties that put off all of their harvest around the same time can overwhelm with a big excess tomato crop.
 Okra produces like mad in the hot months of the summer.
 This can give you a ton of excess okra to figure out what to do with.
 Bean plants can produce an overwhelming amount of excess green beans all at once.
+And in the spring and fall, your excess snow peas can come on all at once, so how to you use as much of them as possible?

 What about excess cucumbers?
 Is there really a way to save them for later that is actually good?
 Another great garden harvest producer is sweet potatoes.
 Many people don’t know what to do with a bunch of excess sweet potatoes.
 They store well for several months, but if you have enough to eat year-round, how can you keep them delicious?

-Garden fresh produce
+Garden fresh vegetables

 Eating food fresh from the garden is my favorite way to enjoy it, but we can’t always consume everything while it’s fresh, so we need to learn the best ways to store it that makes it last the longest.
 There’s nothing I hate worse than wasting food.

 Greens are something I like in small quantities, so I love to preserve them for later use.
 But how do you store a bunch of excess greens so they are easiest to use throughout the winter or non-gardening season?
 I love to make green powder to hide in my daycare kid’s food.
 Sprinkle it on and it looks like herbs they are used to and you can’t taste it.
 This is a great way to add nutrients to your family’s food without them having to eat things they really don’t like.
 There are so many other ways you can preserve greens so check them on by clicking on the highlighted link above.
+And here are some great ideas specifically for excess swiss chard.
+Check it out.

 Vegetable storage is an important skill to learn.
 This will help you have better quality produce to enjoy for longer.
 For instance, tomatoes should NEVER be refrigerated.
 It ruins the texture and gives them a sour flavor.
 Garlic and onions don’t belong in the fridge either or sweet potatoes.